postspectacular/toxiclibs/readme1st/core/README.txt

 This is a separate release of a subset of the available classes in the toxiclibs library.

-Only the following packages are included:
+Only the following packages are included.
+These form the core functionality of the libraries and are required for all other downloadable packages:

 toxi.geom
 toxi.geom.util